spolu/settle/site/content/documentation.md

 To settle a transaction, the originating mint release the secret to the last mint of the path which accepts the transaction as **settled** without any communication (at this point the transaction is effectively settled).
-The last mint then asyncrhonously settles the transaction at the mint before it by sending the secret there.
-Mints recursively and asyncrhonously settle the transaction along the path.
+The last mint then asynchronously settles the transaction at the mint before it by sending the secret there.
+Mints recursively and asynchronously settle the transaction along the path.

 Implementation of the settlement algorithm can be found at: